Having Had No Predecessor to Imitate, He Had No Successor Capable of Imitating Him

 - 15.Or more: Merton found two cases of 9 independent co-discoverers. ↩

-- 16.In case you can't read French, Parry outlined his argument in English in two essays which can be found in Harvard Studies in Classical Philology, vols.
+- 16.In case you have forgotten your high-school French, Parry outlined his argument in English in two essays which can be found in Harvard Studies in Classical Philology, vols.
 41 (1930) and 43 (1932). ↩

 - 17.An example of the importance of contingency in scientific progress: in 1819, the Austrian Empire’s renowned Slavic scholar, Jernej Kopitar, argued in a letter to Wolf that “today there is no better match for your Homeric ‘Homerids’ than in Serbia and Bosnia”.
 Wolf never bothered to follow up on the lead. ↩